 Let’s get something straight.
 Going through a spiritual awakening isn’t always fun.
-Amazing and enlightening, yes.
+Enlightening, yes.
 Fun, no. Ascension can be rough.
-Like maaaaaybe you feel like you’re having a nervous breakdown rather than experiencing spiritual enlightenment.
+Like maybe you feel like you’re having a nervous breakdown rather than experiencing spiritual enlightenment.
+You know, no biggie.

 It’s in our darkest moments however, that we tend to experience the most growth.
 When you’re going through it though, it can feel like you’re going through hell.
 Which essentially, you are.
 You’re shedding what no longer serves you.
 When we start the process of awakening, there are circumstances we encounter that seem far from what we envision it to consist of.